 Simple reaction kinetics

 The session I had with Somakhya was so exciting that I had to try to relay all I had learned to my sisters.
 To give them some background I began by explaining simple chemical kinetics using simple differential equations.
 Even little Jhilli was able grasp much of it suggesting she is coming of age.
 It was a good revision for me; hence, I am recording the highlights here.
 After we had discussed the vdP equation Somakhya and I had segued into other types of oscillations in nature.
 I am quite conversant with the simple prey-predator population dynamics model: the prey is growing at an exponential rate depending on its population size at time t in a food-rich environment.
 When prey and predator meet the prey is killed, so its population growth rate is negatively affected by this interaction, which scales as the product of the prey and predator population sizes.
-In the case of the prey its population grows when it gets food so its growth rate scales as the product of the prey and predator populations while it decreases due on death from inter-predator conflict and migration which are proportional to prey population at time t.
+In the case of the prey its population grows when it gets food so its growth rate scales as the product of the prey and predator populations while it decreases due to death from inter-predator conflict and migration which are proportional to prey population at time t.
 This gives us the well-known Lotka-Volterra equation.

 Lotka-Volterra prey-predator population oscillations